Archive for category Vespa

 Since I had two contiguous days for the course I decided to sleep at the Ostello del Mincio, a pleasant place and with the best website among those of the Hostels where I slept this summer during the Vespatour.

-My friends make a fool of me when I use the term Vespatour to describe the journey I did this summer around Italy riding a Vespa, since that term reminds them an organized group tour, not certainly one made alone.
+My friends make a fool of me when I use the term Vespatour to describe the journey I did this summer around Italy riding a Vespa, since it reminds them an organized group tour, not certainly a solo-journey.

-After what happened a few days ago in Milan I really hope they won’t do the same when I’ll use the term Vespacrash to recall the fall in the middle of the road that did cause a relevant damage to my Vespa GTS…
+After what happened a few days ago in Milan I really hope they won’t do the same when I’ll use the term Vespacrash to describe the fall into the middle of the street that caused a bad damage to my Vespa GTS…

-Damn, I traveled for 4200 Km around Italy in a month without causing her even a scratch and then I manage to destroy the left flank by falling like a goof in the Milan traffic.
+Damn, I traveled for 4200 Km around Italy in a month without even a scratch and now I manage to scratch the whole left flank by falling like a goof in the Milan traffic.

-Do you recall the tram sidewalk separating the two carways, elevated for a few centimeters from the roadbed?
-Right, I was quietly riding along a road of that kind.
+Well, I was quietly riding along a street of that kind.
 I was exactly parallel and very close to the low sidewalk, a perspective from which I couldn’t notice the elevation, also due to the late evening light conditions.
-To pass a car in front of me I decided to turn towards the central section of the road that appeared flat, when I suddenly lost control and I found myself on the ground even before understanding why.
+To pass a car in front of me I decided to turn towards the central section that appeared flat, when I suddenly lost control of the Vespa and I found myself on the ground even before understanding what was happening.

-A really bad experience… they told me that it could have been worse, but that’s not too reassuring considering the damage to my Vespa.
+A bad experience… it could have been worse, but that’s not too reassuring considering the damage to the Vespa.

-Do you think the PDA could have nine lives as a cat?
+Do you think the PDA has nine lives like a cat?

-I really hope the Vespatour will have a sequel the next summer, but the Vespacrash will remain an episode more unique than rare… sigh!
+I really hope the Vespatour will have a sequel, but the Vespacrash will remain an episode more unique than rare… sigh!